pyscal/pyscal/docs/source/example1basic.rst

     sys = pc.System()
     sys.assign_atoms([atom1, atom2], box)

 That sets up the system completely.
-It has both of it’s constituents - atoms and the simulation box.
+It has both of it's constituents - atoms and the simulation box.
 We can check if everything works correctly.